 Machu Picchu has a special stamp for your passport.
 Be sure and look for the small covered shelter near the entrance.
 It's a nice addition to your passport and a great souvenir (check it out here)!

-Cuzco (11,200 ft / 3,400m).
-What a beautiful ride back to Cuzco through the Sacred Valley.
-We stopped at the big market in Pisac with lots of colorful stalls overflowing with alpaca goods, llama wollens, and every other imaginable souvenir.
-We made a few purchases including a cob of corn with kernels so big that you pulled them off one by one for a great snack.
+Cusco sits at 11,200 ft, or 3,400m and its a beautiful ride through the Sacred Valley to get there.
+Stop at the big market in Pisac with lots of colorful stalls overflowing with alpaca goods, llama woolens, and every other imaginable souvenir.
+You can also pick up some local street food here, including cobs of corn (called choclo) with kernels so big that you pull them off one by one.
+They make a great snack.

 Most travelers to Puno are there to explore the islands of Lake Titicaca, and while there's not a lot to do in Puno itself, it has several very nice lodging options.
 One of them, the Hotel Quelqatani, offers an easy walk to the lake, restaurants and night markets in Puno.
 The breakfast is also outstanding.